KhaikTB/Raikneroz/README.md

 I was excited to become a programmer, but the languages combined with the way they teached just didn't sparked joy on what I was learning to be.

-Fast track some time played with Python and C++ for specific trading purposes.
+Fast track some time played with Python and C++ for specific trading instruments purposes.

 I went for the Front End path because I love the way my code is displayed visually compared to other languages and I just love learning about Front End.